michelle-luo/spell-check/README.md

+### spell-check
+#### goal: removing letters from corpus to see if bing spell check api can spell check
-* 10.22: systematically removing letters from individual words
+* 11.5: removing second letter from each word
-  - yield:
+  - yield: 86% similarity